chromium/chromium/docs/code_reviews.md

 have this capability.
 The power to use Owners-Override should be restricted as follows:

-  * Active sheriffs can set Owners-Override only on changes needed for sheriffing (e.g., revert, reland, test fix).
+  * Active sheriffs can set Owners-Override only on sheriffing CLs (e.g., revert, reland, test fix).
-  * Release Program Managers can set Owners-Override only on changes needed for releasing (e.g., revert, reland, test fix, cherry-pick).
+  * Release Program Managers can set Owners-Override only on sheriffing CLs and CLs needed for releasing (e.g., cherry-pick).
-  * Large Scale Change reviewers can set Owners-Override only on changes about the approved Large Scale Change.
+  * Large Scale Change reviewers can set Owners-Override only on sheriffing CLs and CLs about the approved Large Scale Change.
-  * Global approvers can set Owners-Override only on mechanical changes associated with their API changes.
-For example, //base/OWNERS can set Owners-Override only on mechanical changes associated with //base/ API changes.
+  * Global approvers can set Owners-Override only on sheriffing CLs and mechanical CLs associated with their API changes.
+For example,
+    //base/OWNERS can set Owners-Override on mechanical CLs associated with
+    //base/ API changes.
-  * Chrome Eng Review members can set Owners-Override on any changes to help with cases that cannot be handled by the above groups.
+  * Chrome Eng Review members can set Owners-Override on any changes to help with cases that cannot be handled by the above groups and expedite CLs when LSC is too heavyweight..
 However, please use one of the above groups before asking Chrome Eng Review members.

+When you need Owners-Override on sheriffing CLs, please reach out to the Active Sheriffs and Release Program Managers first.
+If none of them is available, please send an email to lsc-owners-override@chromium.org for help.

 Note that Owners-Override by itself is not enough on your own CLs.
-Where this matters is when you're sheriffing.
+Where this matters is when you are sheriffing.
 For example, if you want to revert or disable a test, your Owners-Override on the CL is not enough.
 You need another committer to LGTM the CL.